mattsq/crosslearner/README.md

   The ACIC loaders attempt to download `.npz` files from GitHub.
 If the URLs are unavailable, download the files manually and place them under `crosslearner/datasets/_data`.
+  See `docs/datasets.rst` for a description of each loader.
 - `crosslearner/training/` – training utilities and GAN tricks.
 - `crosslearner/evaluation/` – metrics such as PEHE.
 - `crosslearner/configs/` – YAML configs with hyper‑parameters.